As of September 15, we have raised $297,000 and we have distributed $281,000 in emergency grants for critical human needs.

 The Boards of the Jewish Federation and Jewish Foundation of Greater New Haven seeded this Fund with monies from our unrestricted funds.
 In addition, the Boards immediately established a grants committee for this fund which implemented policies and procedures as well as a grant application process.
 Our first grants were made on March 23rd and were made to Jewish Family Service of Greater New Haven and the Towers at Tower Lane.

-Grants to date have been made to our synagogues (to assist individuals and families to pay for food, rent, utilities and other expenses related to job loss), Jewish Family Service of Greater New Haven (for food assistance, mental health, and social services), to the Towers at Tower Lane (for food for residents in need, personal protective equipment, and for ipads to assist with telehealth and virtual family “visits”), to the Jewish Federation of Greater New Haven (to assist community members in need), and to JCARR (for special support for unemployed refugee families).
+Grants to date have been made to our synagogues (to assist individuals and families to pay for food, rent, utilities and other expenses related to job loss), Jewish Family Service of Greater New Haven (for food assistance, mental health, and social services), to the Towers at Tower Lane (for food for residents in need, personal protective equipment, and for ipads to assist with telehealth and virtual family “visits”), to the Jewish Federation of Greater New Haven (to assist community members in need), to Ezra Academy and Southern Connecticut Hebrew Academy (for the PPE that will be required for these schools to open this fall), and to JCARR (for special support for unemployed refugee families).

 We expect this fund to receive many more requests in the upcoming days, weeks, and months.